MARKET SNAPSHOT: U.S. Stocks Set To Struggle, As Investors Look For Guidance From Fed Speakers

 See:How Merkel's choice of partner could set the tone for the euro (http://www.marketwatch.com/story/dont-call-the-german-election-boring-it-could-mean-a-huge-shift-for-the-eurozone-2017-09-18)

-Fed speakers: Monday's lineup includes New York Fed President William Dudley, who will speak and take questions in Syracuse, New York, starting at 8:30 a.m.
+Fed speakers: Monday's lineup includes New York Fed President William Dudley, who will speak and take questions in Syracuse, N.Y., starting at 8:30 a.m.
 Eastern, ahead of the market open.

-After that, Chicago Fed President Charles Evans will make a speech on the economy in Grand Rapids, Michigan at 12:40 p.m.
+After that, Chicago Fed President Charles Evans will make a speech on the economy in Grand Rapids, Mich., at 12:40 p.m.
 Eastern.
-Later, Minneapolis Fed President Neel Kashkari will have a question-and-answer session at an event in Grand Forks, North Dakota at 6:30 p.m.
+Later, Minneapolis Fed President Neel Kashkari will have a question-and-answer session at an event in Grand Forks, N.D., at 6:30 p.m.
 Eastern.

 Other markets: European stocks were logging cautious gains (http://www.marketwatch.com/story/european-stocks-chip-out-small-gain-on-concerns-over-german-election-2017-09-25) amid some concerns over how long it will take for German parties to negotiate a new governing coalition.
 In Asia, the Nikkei bucked a weaker trend for stocks (http://www.marketwatch.com/story/stocks-in-japan-australia-outpace-lagging-asian-markets-2017-09-24) elsewhere in the region with a 0.5% gain, driven by yen weakness.